What Are Terpenes in CBD Oil?

 It is estimated that there are around 200 terpenes found in the cannabis sativa plant.
 However, only a few of these appear in substantial amounts.

 Terpenes evolved in plants to help them survive: Certain smells can deter predators such as animal grazers; other terpenes help to prevent fungus.
 But they’re not just healthy for plants.

 In fact, terpenes are a huge deal in aromatherapy.
-Since different terpenes have different healing properties, they are put into essential oils to achieve a range of effects.
+Since different terpenes have different properties, they are put into essential oils to achieve a range of effects.

 Why are there terpenes in my CBD oil?